nulib/meadow/doc/architecture/decisions/0032-relational-metadata-tables.md

   `update_all`.
 The CSV metadata update applies each row through `Work.update_changeset/2`.
 The plpgsql functions, the `work_terms` table and its triggers are dropped.
+- `WorkDescriptiveMetadata` and `WorkAdministrativeMetadata` are declared with `Meadow.Data.Schemas.MetadataSchema`: each field is listed once with its kind (`string`, `coded`, `values`, `controlled`, `entries`) and the Ecto schema, the changeset and a `__metadata__/1,2` reflection function are generated from that list.
+Code that needs to classify fields (the planner, the batch writer, the MCP tools) asks the schema instead of keeping its own lists.
 - `Work.metadata_preloads/0` is the single preload list for the metadata rows;
   `Meadow.Data.Works` applies it on every read, `Work.changeset/2` preloads anything still missing before casting, and the search indexer and dataloader